MarketSquare/robotframework-seleniumlibrary-java/README.md

 operating system specific browser drivers for all those browsers you want to use in tests.
 These are the exact same drivers you need to use with Selenium also when not using SeleniumLibrary.
-More information about drivers can be found from `Selenium documentation`__.
+More information about drivers can be found from [Selenium documentation](https://seleniumhq.github.io/selenium/docs/api/py/index.html#drivers).

-The general approach to install a browser driver is downloading a right driver, such as ``chromedriver`` for Chrome, and placing it into a directory that is in PATH__.
+The general approach to install a browser driver is downloading a right driver, such as ``chromedriver`` for Chrome, and placing it into a directory that is in [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 Drivers for different browsers can be found via Selenium documentation or by using your favorite search engine with a search term like ``selenium chrome browser driver``.
 New browser driver versions are released to support features in